The magic kernel

 The same algorithm as JPEG-Clear, but applied to 3D volumetric data (2010–2021).

-Appendix: 2021: Audio applications of Magic Kernel Sharp
+Appendix D: Audio and other signal processing applications of Magic Kernel Sharp

 In response to a question from Eddie Edwards, I looked into how Magic Kernel Sharp could be implemented for audio applications—or, really, any one-dimensional signal processing application.
 The C code provided above, which includes a Kernel class, is optimized for multi-dimensional applications, where the size of each dimension is relatively “small” (in the thousands), but where the multiple dimensions (typically two or three) means that it is worth precomputing the kernels for every output position of each dimension, as they are then applied many times for each value of the hyperplanes orthogonal to that dimension.